Teller, Alaska

-Teller (Tala or Iġaluŋniaġvik) is a city in the Nome Census Area, Alaska, United States.
-At the 2010 census the population was 229, a decrease from 268 in 2000.
+Teller (Tala, Tupqaġruk, or Iġaluŋniaġvik) is a city in the Nome Census Area, Alaska, United States.
+As of the 2020 census, Teller had a population of 249.

 It is situated on the southern half of the spit called Nuuk in Inupiaq, which separates Port Clarence Bay (see also Port Clarence, Alaska) and Grantley Harbor, at the outlet of the Imuruk Basin.